Persistence (psychology): Interpretation of persistence subscale scores

-However, It is important to note that there has been slightly mixed empirical support for Cloninger’s model and his TCI-R as a measure of his personality dimensions.
+However, there has been slightly mixed empirical support for Cloninger's model and his TCI-R as a measure of his personality dimensions.

-Relationship of Persistence to other personality models
+Relationship to other personality models

-Persistence (as measured using the TCI-R) has been related to various dimensions within other psychological personality models:
+Persistence (as measured using the TCI-R) has been related to various dimensions within other psychological personality models.

-A study comparing the Temperament and Character Inventory to the Five-Factor Model of personality found that persistence is substantially positively associated with facets of conscientiousness, a trait describing how disciplined, organised and responsible(or norm-abiding) an individual is.
+A study comparing the Temperament and Character Inventory to the Five-Factor Model of personality found that persistence is substantially positively associated with facets of conscientiousness, a trait describing how disciplined, organised and responsible (or norm-abiding) an individual is.
 Those high in PS were also likely to display high levels of conscientiousness, with particular emphasis on the elements of perfectionism and diligence.

-Research also found that persistence is positively correlated with the Activity scale, a component within the sensation-seeking dimension of Zuckerman's Alternative Five Personality model.[18]
-The activity scale in the Zuckerman Personality Questionnaire(ZKPQ) measures an individual's tendency to relentlessly pursue mentally and physically stimulating or challenging tasks, behaviours which are associated with Persistence.
+Research also found that persistence is positively correlated with the Activity scale, a component within the sensation-seeking dimension of Zuckerman's Alternative Five Personality model.
+The activity scale in the Zuckerman Personality Questionnaire (ZKPQ) measures an individual's tendency to relentlessly pursue mentally- and physically-stimulating or challenging tasks, behaviours which are associated with persistence.

-Additionally, studies indicated that PS is negatively correlated with psychoticism(P) in Eysenck's model.
-This dimension describes an individual's tendency to behave in irresponsible, aggressive, impulsive, and norm-violating manners, traits which are not present in those who display high levels of persistence.
+Additionally, studies indicated that PS is negatively correlated with psychoticism (P) in Eysenck's model.
+This dimension describes an individual's tendency to behave in an irresponsible, aggressive, impulsive, and norm-violating manners, traits which are not present in those who display high levels of persistence.

-Improving persistence
+Improvement

-Research into Cloninger's model of personality lends insight into the individual differences in persistence and an understanding of its implications across various daily contexts.
-For example, studies using the TCI identified persistence as an adaptive trait that assists individuals in achieving success in their education, employment, and general well-being.
+Studies using the TCI identified persistence as an adaptive trait that helps individuals achieve success in education, employment, and general well-being.
 These findings have, therefore, been applied to the clinical field, providing a foundation for the development of psychiatric techniques designed to increase persistent tendencies such as motivation, perseverance and discipline, which some individuals may have difficulty with.

 Researchers investigated two types of action for improving persistence: